Articles > Education > Jobs with a master’s degree in adult education

 The Master of Arts in Education/Adult Education and Training (MAEd/AET) is a non-licensure, business-minded degree with a foundation of educational theory and practice.
 The MAEd/AET prepares individuals to train and educate adults and build educational programs that engage adult learners using a variety of delivery formats.

 What does it mean to prepare for a future in adult education with a Master of Arts in Education/Adult Education and Training?
-Well, it depends on your interests.
-If you are interested in the business side of adult learning, such as leading workshops or developing a training curriculum, a master’s degree in adult education can help prepare you to pursue a variety of careers.
-Graduates of the non-licensure degree program at University of Phoenix might pursue roles such as training manager, learning and development director, and training and development director.
+Well, it depends on a student's interests.
+If someone is interested in the business side of adult learning, such as leading workshops or developing a training curriculum, a master’s degree in adult education can help with preparation to pursue a variety of careers.
+Graduates of a non-licensure degree program might pursue roles such as training manager, learning and development director, and training and development director.

-Let’s explore what this graduate degree can do for you and how helping adults meet their educational goals could become a career option for you.
+Let’s explore what this graduate degree can do and how helping adults meet their educational goals could become a career option.

 Training managers typically plan, coordinate and teach new methods opens in new window that specialists, like instructors and supervisors, can use when instructing an organization’s staff in knowledge- and skills-enhancement programs.